 We’ve got even more free stuff here at FreebieList.com.
 Take a look at the selection of miscellaneous freebies below.
 This is where we place freebies that we can’t categorise in any other section.
 There is a varied mixture of goodies to get your teeth into.
 See what you can find below!
 Please contact us if you are aware of any other offers we can include in this section.

-To mark the centenary of the end of the First World War this year, you can claim a free silver-layered ingot from the Imperial War Museums organisation.
-This ingot features the famous poster of Field Marshal Lord Kitchener.
+Register to claim a free silver-layered ingot from the Imperial War Museums organisation.
+This keepsake marks the centenary of the end of the First World War.
+It features the famous poster of Field Marshal Lord Kitchener.
 There is a limit of one ingot per household.
-Please note: a small postage and packaging charge of £2.50 is required to claim this offer.
+Please note: there is a small postage and packaging charge of £2.50

 The ingot features the famous “‘Britons, Join Your Country’s Army!” poster, originally created 100 years ago to increase recruitment for the British Army.
 Available from the London Mint Office in conjunction with Imperial War Museums, this offer is only available for a limited time.
 To claim yours, simply complete the short order form on the request page, then await delivery.

-Request a free fundraising kit from the Samaritans to help you raise money for the “Brew Monday 2019” campaign on 21st January 2019.
+Request a free fundraising kit from the Samaritans to help you raise money for the “Brew Monday ” campaign in January.
 The pack includes an editable event poster, printable cake flags, and other bits and pieces.
 These materials will help you plan a successful Brew Monday tea party with friends, family, or colleagues.

 The Samaritans was established to help individuals in emotional distress.
 The charity is available to provide advice and support all day, every day, and can be contacted by people of all ages.
 If you or a friend or family member is currently struggling through tough times, the Samaritans can be contacted by telephone completely free of charge.
 Local Samaritans branches are available, plus the charity can also be contacted by e-mail.

-At the Grow Wild website, you can claim a free pack of UK wildflower seeds ready for spring 2019.
-All you need to do is request a free pack of seeds, plant them in your local area, school, or near your workplace, then await the arrival of more colour and wildlife.
+Claim a free pack of UK wildflower seeds at the Grow Wild website.
+First request a free pack of seeds.
+Then plant them in your local area, school, or near your workplace.
+Come spring, flowers will begin to grow.
 Just complete the simple online form to claim.

 This offer is available courtesy of Grow Wild and the Royal Botanic Gardens at Kew.
 The campaign is also funded by the National Lottery.
 The partnership is helping to transform communities and reverse the decline of wildlife in urban and semi-urban areas.